Jeeps one of many Rolls Royce players

 More recently though they have endured a couple of lean seasons – there is no hiding place when you have such a strong fixture list.
 During the 2018-19 campaign only a 27-26 win over St Columba’s college avoided the ignominy of a 19-game season without a win.

-It's time to rebuild and one interesting development this summer has been the recruitment of England's most capped player as coach.
-Rocky Clarke MBE is the holder of 137 England caps and was at the heart of the England Women's successful campaign in 2014.
+It’s time to rebuild and one interesting development this summer has been the recruitment of England’s most capped player as coach.
+Rocky Clarke MBE is the holder of 137 England caps and was at the heart of the England Women’s successful World Cup campaign in 2014.

-Leicester Tigers' legend: Harold Day
+Leicester ‘ legend: Harold Day

-Strong: Mark Denney at Cambridge University
+Strong: Mark Denney at University

 Leave a Comment